pyralog/pyralog/BATUTA.md

-# Batuta: The DLog Programming Language
+# Batuta: The Pyralog Programming Language

 **Orchestrating distributed systems with elegance and power**

-Batuta (Spanish/Portuguese/Italian for "baton" - the conductor's tool) is a dynamic, functional programming language designed specifically for DLog.
+Batuta (Spanish/Portuguese/Italian for "baton" - the conductor's tool) is a dynamic, functional programming language designed specifically for Pyralog.
 It combines the best of Clojure's Lisp heritage and immutable data structures with Elixir's actor model and pattern matching, creating a unified language for querying, processing, and orchestrating distributed data systems.

 ## Table of Contents